-When it comes to productivity, there is nothing more important than a TO DO list.
+When it comes to productivity, there is nothing more important than a comprehensive to-do list.
 It is the foundation of how we spend our time.
-And without it, the potential for dropping balls and being overwhelmed is too great.
+And without it, the potential for dropping balls and being overwhelmed is great.

 1. Available anytime and anywhere